work7z/LafTools/README.md

 # terminate previous processes if you're on Windows OS.
 npm run kill-prev

-# start webpack service
+# run web service on [Terminal - 1]
-npm run fe-web &
+npm run fe-web

+# run CSS processor on [Terminal - 2]
-npm run fe-css &
+npm run fe-css

+# run extra jobs on [Terminal - 3]
-npm run fe-extra &
+npm run fe-extra

 ```

-Note that if you prefer not to use the '&' symbol for background execution, you can alternatively run these commands in separate terminal instances.
+Note that you can use the '&' symbol for background execution if you don't want to alternatively run these commands in separate terminal instances.

 **Scan Part**: